revbayes/revbayes.github.io/tutorials/clocks/index.md

 estimation using fossil calibration and relaxed-clock model comparison in a Bayesian framework.
-The exercise will guide you through the steps necessary for estimating phylogenetic relationships and dating species divergences using the program [RevBayes](http://revbayes.github.io/).
+The exercise will guide you through the steps necessary for estimating phylogenetic relationships and dating species divergences using the program [RevBayes](http://revbayes.github.io/) {% cite Hoehna2014b Hoehna2016b %}.

 Getting Started
 ---------------